the4thamigo-uk/ingestor/README.md

     go build ./cmd/ingestor && ./ingestor -l :8080 -f ./testdata/data.csv

+To build and run the cli tool to add a data file to the ingestor use :

+    go build ./cmd/cli && ./cli -s :8080 add -f ./testdata/data.csv

 To build and run the example reader service :

     go build ./cmd/reader && ./reader -c :8080